What do you do if you have two Philippine Birth Certificates?

 There are instances where the petitioner is required to appear personally in court to testify.

-Yes, you file the Petition to correct or cancel a Philippine birth certificate from outside the Philippines but you might have to come for testimony.
+Yes, you can file the petition to correct or cancel a Philippine birth certificate from outside the Philippines but you might have to come for testimony.

 Initial meetings with a lawyer can be done through email and remote video conference between counsel and prospective client.